 The charge of the Instructional Technologies Development Committee is: (1) to recommend the recipients of semester long Instructional Technologies Development grants to the Vice President for Information Technology and Chief Information Officer for approval; (2) to update and revise the Instructional Technologies Development Grant Guidelines as needed; (3) to select the three recipients of the annual faculty Outstanding Achievement in Instructional Technology Awards; and (4) to update and revise the Outstanding Achievement in Instructional Technology Award nomination procedures and recipient selection criteria/process as needed.

 Revisions: January 19, 2012 (original); July 19, 2012; January 31, 2013; July 1, 2013;

-Cross-references: MTSU Policies: II:01:05C Tenure and Promotion Appeals Process; III:00:09 Student Appeal of Grade Procedures; I:01:24 Protection of Human Subjects in Research; IV:06:04 Naming Buildings and Facilities, Building Plaques; IV:00:01 Environmental Health and Safety; TBR Policies: 5:02:01:05 Faculty Development; 4:02:01:01 Naming Buildings and Facilities & Building Plaques; Faculty Senate By-Laws; Conference USA and NCAA Regulations; MTSU Student Rights and Responsibilities.
+Cross-references: MTSU Policies: II:01:05C Tenure and Promotion Appeals Process; II:01:14 Oversight of Dual Use Research of Concern; III:00:09 Student Appeal of Grade Procedures; I:01:24 Protection of Human Subjects in Research; IV:06:04 Naming Buildings and Facilities, Building Plaques; IV:00:01 Environmental Health and Safety; TBR Policies: 5:02:01:05 Faculty Development; 4:02:01:01 Naming Buildings and Facilities & Building Plaques; Faculty Senate By-Laws; Conference USA and NCAA Regulations; MTSU Student Rights and Responsibilities.